-For more serious cases (Cobb angles in excess of 25°) we have established a non-surgical evidence based treatment package which incorporates the Gensingen Brace by Dr Weiss® and a comprehensive Schroth method physiotherapy programme.
+For more serious cases (Cobb angles in excess of 25) we recommend non-surgical treatment with the Gensingen Brace by Dr Weiss.

 She also had some rotation of her thoracic curve, which measured 13 degrees.
 After 6 weeks this had reduced to 8 degrees out of brace.
 Postural improvements can be seen from the above photo.
 She still has a way to go and continues to wear the brace whilst she is growing and maturing.

 22-month-old Scarlett, who has periventricular leukomalacia, struggled to stand independently because of the condition, but her new AFOs from our Bolton clinic are making a world of difference!

 An introduction to LOC's new website and what to look out for

 Neurotronic KAFO is game-changing for post-polio patient, Sarah

 LOC is launching its scoliosis treatment package using the Gensingen Brace by Dr Weiss® in our Cambridge Clinic.
 Find out more and book a free assessment on launch day!

 Sofia’s AFOs Help Her to Stand and Walk During Lockdown

 Toddler's brachycephaly treatment is greatly improved with LOCband treatment